 Entertaining kids and keeping them engaged can be quite tricky at times.
 Given their low attention span, kids tend to get their grumpy-pants on, if not attended to.
 London is awash with opportunities for you to do with your kids - set them free and wild at the city farms, tour them to the museums or indulge them in some pretty amazing gastronomical ventures!
 And no, who said you got to pay to have all the fun?!
-Listed below are best things to do with kids in London, and some of them are free!
+Listed below are best things to do with family and kids in London.

 1. Take them up and above at the London Eye

 This one’s a winner for the ultimate ‘taking-the-kids-out’ fun.
 Not just for the kids, but it’s a cool thing to do for grownups too.
 Even better if you book ahead, to save yourself 10% and tickets for under 4s are free!
 Anyone from toddlers to senior citizens can visit here.

 Entrance Fee: 21.20 Pounds (Free for under 4s)